Food Intolerance - Smartblood Q&A

-It’s cropping up in more and more vegan recipes and food blogs, but what is this flaky powdered wonder food?
-And can it really help recreate delicious cheesy dishes without the dairy?
+Nutritional yeast, otherwise known as ‘nooch’, is seeming to appear in more vegan recipes and blogs, but what is this flaky powdered wonder food?
+And can it really help recreate delicious, dairy-free ‘cheesy’ dishes?

-We’re taking a look at nutritional yeast (also known as ‘nooch’) to find out what all the fuss is about.
+We’re taking a look at this mystery ingredient to find out exactly what all the fuss is about.

-It may seem like a new gastronomic revolution, but nooch has been on the scene for ages, often found in health food stores.
+It may seem like a new gastronomic revolution, but nooch has been on the scene for ages and can often be found in health food stores.

 A processed, dried, and inactive form of yeast, it’s usually derived from Saccharomyces cerevisiae, a yeast traditionally used in brewing.